-English A: Language and Literature (SL/HL)
+English A: Literature (SL/HL)

-The Language A Literature and Language course is a pre-university study of how literature and language is shaped and reflected by the world.
-One of the main objectives of the course is to "explore the various ways in which language choices, text types, literary forms and contextual elements all effect meaning" while examining how both personal and critical experiences and perspectives inform our interpretations (Language A: Language and Literature Guide 2021).
+The Language A Literature course is a pre-university study of how literature and language is shaped and reflected by the world.
+One of the main objectives of the course is to nurture critical thinking in order to understand "how language sustains or challenges ways of thinking and being".
+It "builds an awareness that all texts may be understood in relation to their form, content, purpose, audience and their associated contexts, such as social, historical and cultural circumstances" (Language A: Literature Guide 2021, p.
+6).
 Emphasis is placed on analysing, discussing, and producing literary and non-literary texts from a variety of cultures and languages, literary periods, and literary forms.
 Additionally, the course includes artistic and more socially nuanced methods of human expression that continue to shape our global neighbourhood.
 The course encourages you to think independently and critically, question your own and others' viewpoints, and reflect upon differing voices as you explore how various communicative forms create meaning.

-You will be introduced to a range of texts (50% literary and 50% non-literary) from different periods, styles and genres, with the aim of the course being that you develop your ability to analyse individual texts in detail and make relevant connections between them.
-You will be asked to read 6 to 12 texts covering the following criteria: at least 1 or 2 works in translation, at least 2 works from the IBO prescribed reading list, at least 2 works that you get to choose yourselves.
-Our study of language and literature spans seven conceptual approaches, five fields of inquiry, and the following three areas of exploration:
+You will be introduced to a range of literary and non-literary texts from different periods, styles and genres, with the aim of the course being that you develop your ability to analyse individual texts in detail and make relevant connections between them.
+You will be asked to read 9 (SL) to 13 (HL) works/collections of works covering the following criteria: at least 3 (SL) or 4 (HL) works in translation from the IBO prescribed reading list, at least 4 (SL) or 5 (HL) works originally written in English by authors from the IBO prescribed reading list, 2 (SL) or 4 (HL) works that can be chosen freely.
+Our study of literature spans seven conceptual approaches, five fields of inquiry, and the following three areas of exploration:

-- Readers, Writers, and Texts-a study of structural, rhetorical, and stylistic elements of texts and the ways in which the authors and artists craft their selections for their audiences. - 2.
+- 1. Readers, Writers, and Texts-a study of structural, rhetorical, and stylistic elements of texts and the ways in which the authors and artists craft their selections for their audiences. - 2.
 Time and Space-a study of how language and literature adapt and change across time and space as well as within a variety of cultural contexts.
 We study the complexities of the societal frameworks that influence authors and audiences alike. - 3.
-Intertextuality-a study of the connections between and among media, text, and audience as a way to understand how the reading of one text can influence and/or support the understanding of another.
+Intertextuality-a study of the connections between and among media, texts, and audience as a way to understand how the reading of one text can influence and/or support the understanding of another.